 CCS also staggers clock in/clock out and breaks for employees at larger locations to minimize grouping.

-Our supervisors regularly visit job sites during both day and night shifts to validate and continue training/reinforcement on health and safety best practices.
+Our supervisors regularly visit job sites during both day and night shifts to validate and continue training/ reinforcement on health and safety best practices.

 Employing these best practices is not just minimizing spread of COVID-19.
-Distancing, hand washing, masking, and staying home when one is ill has led to a measurable decrease on incidence of other diseases, both respiratory and non-respiratory, including norovirus - a common scourge on schools that is transmitted through food and contaminated surfaces - as well as influenza and many others.
+Distancing, hand washing, masking, and staying home when one is ill has led to a measurable decrease on incidence of other diseases. both respiratory and non-respiratory, including norovirus, MRSA, hospital-acquired infections, influenza, and other infectious diseases.